leblocks/dotfiles/README.md

 * _docker/_ - script for testing\working with this setup in a container

 * _test/_ - configuration tests, ensure that everything is installed correctly.

-* _custom/_ - custom configuration scripts for environments where setup cannot be done automatically.

 ## Notes